dfinity/portal/docs/developer-docs/backend/rust/5-deploying.md

 ### Building the canister

-Next, you need to compile your program into a WebAssembly module that can be deployed on the IC by building the canister.
+Next, you need to compile your program into a WebAssembly module that can be deployed on ICP by building the canister.
 To build the canister, run the command:

 ```
 dfx build hello_world_backend